liwangbb/rbda-notes/README.md

-# A personal learning notes for Real-time Big Data Analytics
+# A personal learning note for Real-time Big Data Analytics